Articles

 Tip 6.
 Steal ideas from nature

-Mother nature is the best artist and designer in the world.
-Color combinations that we can see in the natural environment are always close to perfect.
+Mother Nature is the world’s best artist and designer.
+Color combinations in the natural environment are always close to perfect.
 People enjoy watching sunsets and dawns, autumn forests, and winter mountains since they are full of natural color combinations.

 So, why don’t you try to borrow a few ideas?
-Go for a walk or search for beautiful nature photos and you will definitely find the inspiration.
+Go for a walk or search for beautiful nature photos, and you will find the inspiration.

 The success of a digital product depends largely on the colors chosen for its UI.
 The right colors help users feel comfortable with a product.
 Designers can put people in the frame of mind that compels them to take action just by applying the appropriate color palette.
 Make your choices wisely.